anthony-iacono/rock-paper-scissors/docs/README.md

 [Play Rock Paper Scissors](https://anthony-iacono.github.io/rock-paper-scissors)

 ## Goals
-- Solidify and demonstrate understanding of DRY JavaScript, localStorage to persist data, and event delegation to handle similar event listeners
+- Demonstrate proficiency in writing DRY JavaScript, using local storage, and leveraging event delegation to handle multiple event listeners
 - Understand the difference between the data model and how the data is displayed on the DOM
-- Use problem solving process to break down large problems, solve things step by step, and trust self to not rely on an outside “answer” to a logical challenge
+- Use problem solving process to break down large problems into individual steps

 ## Technologies
 - HTML